-What you need to be concerned with when it comes to bathtub e-juice is the quality of the components used to make the e-juice and the cleanliness of the environment where the e-liquid is made.
+What you need to be concerned with when it comes to bathtub e-juice is the quality of the ingredients used to make the e-juice and the cleanliness of the environment where the e-liquid is made.

 For instance, if they use water, are they using it straight from the tap?
 Or are they running it through a reverse osmosis process to purify the water?
-In some parts of the world, you wouldn’t want to use tap water to brew coffee or make ice cubes for a cold drink – and that’s also true in parts of the US.
+In some parts of the world, you wouldn’t want to use tap water to brew coffee or make ice cubes for a cold drink – and that’s even true in parts of the US.